zjeffer/chess-deep-rl/README.md

 ![Playing one move](code/img/ChessRL-schematic.png "Playing one move")

+### The neural network

+* Input layer: 19 8x8 boards of booleans
+* 20 hidden layers:
+	* Convolutional hidden layer
+	* 19 residual blocks with skip-connections
+* 2 outputs:
+	1. The win probabilities of each move (73 boards of 8x8 booleans)
+	2. The value of the given board (scalar)

+=> 30+ million parameters

 Every move, run a high number amount of MCTS simulations.
 AlphaZero uses an custom version of MCTS.

 ### Normal Monte Carlo Tree Search: